FAQ

 (A1)

 One suggestion for you is to use the provided interactive calculator available on the district of interest link above.
 Enter the AV (assessed value) of the specified tax year of your property or rental unit to determine the amount in dollars that would have been taxed and collected each future year of the new measure.
 And then voluntarily donate that amount to the school district.
-While we disagree on the tax measure, I respect you for standing by your principles.
+While we disagree on the tax measure, we respect you for standing by your principles.

 (Q2)